trgrimm/trgrimm.github.io/_apps/shiny_var1_sim.md

 In general, the methods perform similarly when no contamination is present, but the robust methods perform better when contamination is present.
 Also, MEWMA charts are better at detecting small shifts than $T^2$ charts.

+More details on the $T^2$ and MEWMA control charts and how they work can be found in <a href="https://trgrimm.github.io/posts/2024/03/t2_mewma/">this</a> blog post.

 <embed src="https://taylor-grimm.shinyapps.io/var_shiny/" style="width:100%; height: 50vw;">